hu3agency/b3now/lp3ep0_Pilot-2020Vision/lp3ep0gr0_polymathProcess/lp3ep0gr0v0_autodidactism/lp3ep0gr0v0b0_bkqt_The-Polymath/lp3ep0gr0v0b0.1_bkqt_The-Polymath.md

 Caption:<br>
-We choose to accept that this is "just the way life is," but we can choose to change whatever we want.
+We don't have to accept that things we don't like about society are "just how the world works."
+We are free to choose to change whatever we want.
 Let's redefine what education means for society.
-Let's teach ourselves whatever we want so we don't have to rely on centralized institutions to tell us what's best for us. #ourLongPlay_gr0v0: #polymathProcess #autodidactism<br>
+Let's teach ourselves what peaks our interest so we don't have to rely on centralized institutions to tell us what's best for us. #ourLongPlay_gr0v0: #polymathProcess #autodidactism<br>
 <br>
 Your perspective matters.
 Send us a DM if you want to get more involved.<br>
 -- <br>